 For More Information

-As information involving Zika, its transmission and infectivity, and its adverse effects on fetuses and adults is changing on a daily basis, the guidance presented today may change tomorrow as new information emerges.
 For the most current information, please visit the CDC website and click on the Zika virus heading.
 Please also be sure to talk with your SGF medical team about any questions or concerns you may have about the Zika virus.

 There are additional, specific guidelines for patients pursuing fertility treatment using donated sperm, oocytes (eggs), and embryos.
 Please contact your medical team for questions about these guidelines.